Skip to main content

 Phase 2 — FPGA Prototype

 Full BPU architecture implemented on a Xilinx Ultrascale+ FPGA.
 Targets developer boards and server expansion cards.
-EVA Router and TCE Unit implemented in synthesizable VHDL.
+EVA Router and CMF Unit implemented in synthesizable VHDL.
 Estimated timeline: 12–18 months after Phase 1 stabilizes.

 3